misfir3/misfir3-org/site/content/post/swell-night-out.md

 The last little bit was some of the most fun the trail had to offer.
 Having shed a lot of the water weight and rolling down hill, I started to pop and jump off of some smaller undulations in the trail.
 It was over quick then and we were back at the parking lot/car.
 With only 1400 feet of climbing, an earlier start and quite a bit of descening, Saturday's riding went much faster.

-## Assorted Photos
+## Other Post and Assorted Photos

-Here's some other assorted photos from the trip ...
+Here's some other assorted photos from the trip, but first the link to [Matt's blog post](https://intotheoutdoors.wordpress.com/2021/04/22/into-the-swell-bikepacking-in-the-desert/).
+IMO, his photo-taking is better, as is his writing.

 ![Pano of the trail at a bend](/images/early-pano.jpg)